ValerioB88/mind-set-example/src/utils/decoder/README.md

             --train_dataset data/name_dataset/train_data \
             --test_datasets data/name_dataset/test_data1 data/name_dataset/test_data2 data/name_dataset/test_data3
 ```
-**Notice how we always start the script as a module, and from the root folder of this project, `MindSet`.
+**Notice how we always start the script as a module, and from the root folder of this project, `mind-set`.
 Alway do that, otherwise it won't work.**

 The `decoder.train` script will automatically train all decoder on the `train__data`  dataset, and will test **each test dataset separately**, providing appropriate info about them.
 The output will be the trained network, and a `.csv` file for each test dataset.